 - The submissions are being reviewed by Katerva’s Nomination Committee who are looking for the nominee’s that leap efficiency, lifestyle, consumption and action a generation ahead of current thinking and have the potential to change industries.

-- A proprietary machine learning / prescriptive analytics platform further winnows the nominee pool down, identifying the Top 100 Finalists.
+- A prescriptive analytics platform further winnows the nominee pool down, identifying the Top 100 Finalists.